wewefel/Sustainability_Webscraper/README.md

 * For example, in VS Code it should say '3.9.0 ('venv': venv) at the bottom of your screen, and in the VS Code command prompt you should see '(venv)' before your username.

 **6. Change the company name and website URL on the bottom cell of the .ipynb file, then run.
 View results in scraped_data.txt.**
+* The first time running the entire script may take a minute or two, but afterwards it will be pretty quick.
+After your first time running, all you need to do is alter and run the bottom cell that has the company name and website in it.

 [Back to Top](#top)